 Cryptocurrencies at Vanguard

-Cryptocurrencies offer many opportunities for investors and there are many ways to get involved with them.
-With a Vanguard trading account, investors can take part in the cryptocurrency markets in a variety of ways, but it is not as straightforward as you may think.
-Here are a few of the options that are available.
+Cryptocurrencies offer many opportunities for investors, and there are several ways to get involved with them.
+With a Vanguard trading account, investors can participate in the cryptocurrency markets, but it’s not as straightforward as you might think.
+Here are some options available, along with a great alternative for crypto investing outside of Vanguard.

 What is the Blockchain?

-One important thing to keep in mind when considering adding cryptocurrencies to your investment strategies is that they have only just begun to be institutionally accepted.
-Cryptocurrencies come in a few different forms, but at their heart they are tokens that are created through code.
-That code is publicly shared and viewable, and transactions all take place on a public forum.
+When considering cryptocurrencies, it’s important to remember that they are still gaining institutional acceptance.
+Cryptocurrencies come in different forms, but at their core, they are tokens created through code.
+This code is publicly shared, and all transactions occur on a public ledger.

 Proxy Companies

-Some well-known companies that are actively involved with cryptocurrencies like Bitcoin include PayPal, Tesla, Visa, Galaxy Digital Holdings, Square, Riot, and Coinbase Global.
+Some well-known companies involved in cryptocurrencies include PayPal, Tesla, Visa, Galaxy Digital Holdings, Square, Riot, and Coinbase Global.

-Riot (RIOT) is a popular choice as it is a blockchain mining ticker that moves in correlation with the largest cryptocurrencies.
+Riot (RIOT) is a popular choice because it’s a blockchain mining company that often moves in line with major cryptocurrencies.

 Cryptocurrency Funds at Vanguard

-One good example of such an ETF is the Vanguard Growth ETF (VUG).
-Not only does it feature some of the biggest names in tech, but also companies who are heavily invested in blockchain and cryptocurrencies.
+One example is the Vanguard Growth ETF (VUG).
+It includes major tech companies and those heavily invested in blockchain and cryptocurrencies.

 Alternative to Vanguard for Cryptocurrency Trading?

-Webull is FINRA/SEC regulated, and client accounts are SIPC insured, just like at Vanguard.
+Robinhood is regulated by FINRA/SEC, and client accounts are SIPC insured, just like at Vanguard.

-invest in all the same ETFs and stocks available on Vanguard, but investors can also directly
+At Robinhood, traders can invest in the same ETFs and stocks available on Vanguard, but they can also directly trade the most popular cryptocurrencies.
+Here are the cryptocurrencies available on Robinhood:

 - Aave (AAVE)